DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/index.rst

 The WMS provides high user jobs efficiency, hiding the heterogeneity of the the underlying computing resources.

 Within :ref:`DIRAC jobs <jobs>` users specify at least an executable, and maybe some argument, that DIRAC will start on the Worker Node.
-Jobs are not sent directly to the Computing Elements, or to any Computing resource.
+Jobs are not sent directly to the Computing Elements, nor to any Computing resource.
-Instead, their description and requirements are stored in the DIRAC WMS DB (using JDL, Job Description Language) and added to a Task Queue of jobs with same or similar requirements.
+Instead, their description and requirements are stored in the DIRAC WMS DataBase (using the JDL grammar - Job Description Language) and added to a Task Queue of jobs with same or similar requirements.
 Jobs will start running when their JDL is picked up by a pilot job.

 Pilot jobs are submitted to computing resources by specialized Pilot Directors.